rhnkl/SolarSpammer/README.md

 ```

 ## About
-Solar spammer is a fairly simple application that spams, and pretty well at that.
+Solar Spammer is a fairly simple application that spams, and pretty well at that.
 Due to it's keyboard automation nature, this program will work on nearly any chatting appliction!
-Created by Pixeloid, but SbCoiner also helped :)

 ## Installing
-Just open up `install.py` and you are ready to run `main.py` (Be sure you have the latest version of python installed)
+Just open up `install.py` and you are ready to run `main.py` (Be sure to have the latest version of python installed).

 ## Usage
-Solar spammer is gui-based, so no command line stuff for this one.

 When you launch the app, you will see 2 tabs